Lawouach/headstock/docs/client.rst

 Tornado client
 ==============

-If you wish to use Kamaelia rather than the default client you only need to do:
+If you wish to use Tornado rather than the default client you only need to do:

 .. code-block :: python